-As required by State Board Rule 160-3-1-.07, certified educators (teachers, counselors, administrators, and paraprofessionals) must administer all state-mandated assessments.
-The term Certified Educator in this statement is defined as those educators directly involved with the instruction of students, and who must hold a clearance certificate as defined by the Georgia Professional Standards Commission (GaPSC).
+2. Must be GaPSC certified and adheres to the Georgia Code of Ethics for Educators.
+As required by State Board Rule 160-3-1-.07, certified educators (teachers, interpreters, counselors, administrators, and paraprofessionals) must administer all state-mandated assessments.
+The term Certified Educator in this statement is defined as those educators directly involved with the instruction of students, and who must hold a clearance certificate as defined by the GaPSC.
 Educators without Georgia certification from the GaPSC must not administer state assessments.
 Local systems must be mindful of certificate expiration dates and ensure that all examiners possess a valid/unexpired certificate at the time of test administration.
 The term Examiner refers to the person administering the assessment.